Here Are Some of the Best Foods for Sleep

 Foods to Avoid for Better Sleep:

 As with any changes in diet, it’s important to introduce new foods gradually to allow your body to adjust to a new routine and ensure that you don’t have any food allergies.
-You will be amazed at the abundance of energy and the lifted moods these healthful foods will provide.
+You may be amazed at the abundance of energy and the lifted moods these healthful foods can provide.

 At BrainMD, we’re dedicated to providing the highest purity nutrients to improve your physical health and overall well-being.
 For more information about our sleep products and our full list of supplements, please visit us at BrainMD.